Xaxis/peer-sock/README.md

 });
 ```

-The `startListeningChannel` method requires the `channel_id` or name of the data channel to use, the peer and client
-socket ids (provided by socket.io and our server.js backend), and a couple of callbacks to start communicating.

-The `send` callback is where we send any data we want to the peer we're connecting to (though you don't have to send
+The `onOpen` callback is where we send any data we want to the peer we're connecting to.
+The `onMessage` callback
-anything to connect and form the data channel).
-The `onMessage` callback defines what we do when/if the peer responds
-over a given data channel.
+defines what we do when/if the peer responds over a given data channel.
+The `startListeningChannel` method can
+additionally be passed `onClose` and `onError` event handlers.

 ### Advanced Usage